DECLARE-Project/palladio-headless/README.md

 # Palladio LQNS Headless

-Run Palladio LQNS headless and integrate it into your application.
+Run Palladio LQNS headless (i.e. without Eclipse) and integrate it into your application.

 > **Attention:** This project is a work in progress and as such, the API is unstable and may change anytime.
+For recent changes refer to the change log.

 ## Installation